caioau/caioau-personal/website/slides/TorLHC2019.md

 So the Tor relays types are:

-* Exit relay: Does the final connection to the desired websites, **requires huge legal support** since a random person can do illegal stuff and your Exit relay will be blamed for it.
+* Exit relay: Does the final connection to the desired websites, **requires huge legal support** since any random person can do illegal stuff and your Exit relay will be blamed for it.
 * Non-exit relay: A relay which will be either a middle or guard relay (more on that later).
 * Bridge relay: Acts like a Guard relay, but since every Tor relay IP is public it can be easy censored, Bridges IPs are not public (optionally they could be only published to the bridgedb). **Are useful for Tor users under oppressive regimes.**